Table of Contents

 2) Benefits: Stage boundaries, business justification, clearly defined roles

-A traditional, linear approach where each phase (requirements, design, implementation, testing, deployment) must be completed before the next begins.
+A traditional, linear approach where each phase like, requirements, design, implementation, testing, and deployment, must be completed before the next begins.
 It works best for projects with a well-defined scope and minimal changes.

 However, its rigidity makes it less suited for projects requiring frequent changes.
 This Project Methodology is common in construction, engineering, and regulated industries.